 Clyde is a very small village located in the state of New York.
-With a population of 2,017 people and just one neighborhood, Clyde is the 554th largest community in New York.
-Much of the housing stock in Clyde was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,006 people and just one neighborhood, Clyde is the 554th largest community in New York.
+Clyde has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce